gtk-rs/gtk4-rs/book/src/g_object_properties.md

 {{#rustdoc_include ../listings/g_object_properties/3/custom_button/imp.rs:object_impl}}
 ```

-We could immediately take advantage of this new property by binding the "label" property to it.
-It even converts the integer value of "number" to the string of "label".
-Now we don't have to adapt the label in the "clicked" callback anymore.

 We also have to adapt the `clicked` method.
-Before we modified `number` directly, now we do it through `set_property`.
+Before we modified `number` directly, now we can use the generated wrapper method `set_number`.
-This way the "notify" signal will be emitted which bindings work as expected.
+This way the "notify" signal will be emitted, which is necessary for the bindings to work as expected.

 ```rust ,no_run,noplayground
 {{#rustdoc_include ../listings/g_object_properties/3/custom_button/imp.rs:button_impl}}